plotly/plotly.py/doc/python/dropdowns.md

 # Load the gapminder dataset
 df = px.data.gapminder()

-#create a dictionary with Plotly figures as values
+# Create a dictionary with Plotly figures as values
 fig_dict = {}

 # we need to fill that dictionary with figures.  this example assumes that each figure has a title and that